-Though supply chain problems and labor shortages are nothing new, what we are now experiencing is more pronounced.
+Though supply chain problems and labor shortages are nothing new, what we are now experiencing is more profound.
 In a recent poll for the Canadian Federation of Independent Business (CFIB), 58 per cent of small business owners would not recommend starting a business right now.
 Nine out of 10 respondents said the scarcity of workers was the main reason for discouraging entrepreneurship right now.

 This is coupled with historical inflation rates we haven’t seen in thirty years.
 In October 2021, the consumer price index (CPI) was 5.1% in Greater Montreal, 5.3% in Québec and 4.7% across Canada, according to the Institut de Statistique du Québec.
 The cost of gas, labor and raw materials is starting to take a toll on the global economy, and construction is no exception.